FoalTS/foal/docs/comparison-with-other-frameworks.md

 ## Loopback

-[Loopback](https://loopback.io/) is probably the first *high-level* API framework that has been available in Node's ecosystem.
+[Loopback](https://loopback.io/) is an API framework that aims to *make easy to build modern applications that require complex integrations*.
 Its first version was released in 2013.

 ### Version 3

-With its CLI and built-in components, Loopback allows you to quickly bootstrap and document an API by running only a few commands.
-The framework provides token-based authentication, an ACL system, an API explorer as well as adapters to connect to different data sources.
+Foal and Loopback share similarities in the way they both provide components to manage authentication, access control or to document APIs.
+However, they have different approaches to how they should help developers build APIs.

-If you are a fullstack developper and you need to quickly build an API that does not require customization and you do not want to spend time on the backend, then Loopack might be a good choice.
-Otherwise, if your API is more complex or if you want more freedom to build it, then you should take a look at Foal.
+Loopback's architecture is *opinionated* and allows developers to quickly create an API at the beginning of a project without too much effort.
+With a few commands, you can generate a simple application with authentication, an ACL and visual documentation of the API.
+If your API is simple and you do not want to spend too much time on the backend, then Loopback can be a good choice.

-FoalTS, in its own way, also provides the above features (auth, Swagger UI, ...) but its architecture is less opinionated.

-It defends the view that a framework should not introduce too much abstractions or do too much magic.
-If this might help to quickly bootstrap an API, complexity is a brake in the long term.
-At some point, we always need to customize the application, implement specialized things or use an 3rd-part library.
-This is difficult to do in constraining and opinionated architecture.
-Also abstraction and complexity, doc.

-In Foal, great importance is also given to the documentation.
+If, however, your API is more complex or if you want more freedom to build it, then Foal is probably better.
+The framework's architecture intends to be as little opinionated as possible to keep it simple and intuitive.
+I strongly believe that, if an opinionated architecture can help to quickly build an API at the beginning of a project, it can also become a brake in the long term.
+Doing too much *magic* or introducing too much abstractions can make the application harder to maintain, debug, customize or extend as the application grows up.
+At some point, we always need to implement specialized things or use a third-party library without being constrained.
+FoalTS allows you to do this thanks to its precise, simple and clean architecture.

 ### Version 4